-You can opt-in for a spare seat from 1 July 2021.
+You can opt-in for a spare seat from 1 July 2022.
 Applications for spare seats will not be assessed until all the on time applications for eligible pupils have been processed.
-On time spare seat applications will be assessed from August 2021.
-For full details on the priorities for allocating spare seats, please refer to the Spare Seat Policy 2021/2022 at www.suffolkonboard.com/schooltravel.
+On time spare seat applications will be assessed from August 2022.
+For full details on the priorities for allocating spare seats, please refer to the Spare Seat guidance 2022/2023 at www.suffolkonboard.com/schooltravel.
+We recommend that you plan alternative arrangements to travel to and from school in case it is not possible for us to offer your child a spare seat.